The Tradition Continues with the...

 On the Leading Edge

 Huntington’s most recent graduating seniors were accepted into a broad array of top tier colleges, including many of the leading colleges and universities in the world.
-The teenagers earned more than $21 million in academic and athletic scholarships and awards.
+The teenagers earned tens of millions in academic and athletic scholarships and awards.

 Shining Stars